SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggles regular mirror mode.
+Toggles a standard mirror mode clone.
 Spawns where you're standing.
-Moves as if the mirror is in front of you.
+Moves as if a mirror dropped on top of you straight forward.

 </details>